 Curriculum for Lower and Upper Sixth Forms (Years 12 and 13)

-The Sixth Form years at Habs form an important transition between the formal, directed learning of GCSE and the more liberal and individual experience of a university education.
-It is a time for growing maturity and independence but within the guided framework of the School.
-All the Sixth Form boys are expected to take on more responsibility for their own progress and personal organisation and the opportunities for study and co-curricular activities also increase.
+The Sixth Form years form an important transition between the formal, directed learning of GCSE and the more personal and individual experience of university education.
+It is a time for growing maturity and creativity within the guided framework of the School, a time when pupils develop valuable independent study skills and a sense of responsibility for their own academic progress.